OpenEvalProject/evals/manuscripts/elife-100988/v1/manuscript.md

 As described above, administration of CNO to GTs expressing the DREADD construct attenuated maximum glutamate peaks, increased the occurrence of turn cue-locked traces with more than one peak, and slowed the initiation of the turn.
 In STs expressing the DREADD construct, CNO had no effects on these measures.
 The lack of effects of CNO on cued turns in five GTs expressing the empty control vector is described above.
 In addition, we extracted turn cue-locked glutamate traces (vehicle: 18 traces; CNO: 16 traces) from an empty vector-expressing GT.
 Administration of CNO did not reduce maximum glutamate peak concentrations (M, SD; vehicle: 8.51 ± 3.67 µM; CNO 8.59 ± 5.60 µM; t(16) = 0.05, p = 0.96) and did not appreciably increase the proportion of traces with just one peak (vehicle: 67%; CNO: 69%).
 Furthermore, CNO did not slow the initiation of the actual turns (M, SD; vehicle: 1.80 ± 1.29 s; CNO 1.70 ± 1.19 s; t(16) = 0.14, p = 0.89).
 The absence of effects of CNO on cued turning performance and on turn cue-locked glutamate dynamics is consistent with prior studies showing the absence of behavioral effects of 5.0 mg/kg CNO in rats not expressing the DREADD vector (Avila et al., 2020; Kucinski et al., 2022).

-## DREADD expression in prelimbic cortex predicts CNO efficacy
+#### DREADD expression in prelimbic cortex predicts CNO efficacy

 The efficacy of the expression of eGFP in the DMS and of mCherry in the prelimbic cortex was quantified using categories that are illustrated in Figure 9a–f.
 Furthermore, we computed the proportion of neurons in the prelimbic cortex which co-expressed both fluorochrome reporters (Figure 9h, i).
 As the area of eGFP expression in neuronal soma in the DMS may only partially correspond to the synaptic space of prelimbic projections, it was not unexpected that DMS eGFP transfection efficacy scores did not correlate significantly with the efficacy of CNO to reduce cued turns (GTs: R2 = 0.01, p = 0.84; STs: R2 = 0.32, p = 0.09).
 In contrast, in GTs, but not STs, the expression efficacy of mCherry in the prelimbic cortex, that is, of the inhibitory DREADD construct, was significantly correlated with the efficacy of CNO to attenuate cued turns (GTs: R2 = 0.48, p = 0.02; STs: R2 = 0.06, p = 0.51; Figure 9g).
 Likewise, in GTs, but not STs, the proportion of neurons expressing both the reporter for the inhibitory DREADD and the retrogradely transported Cre-expressing construct was positively correlated with CNO-induced reduction of cued turns (GTs: R2 = 0.77, p = 0.0004; STs: R2 = 0.06, p = 0.51; Figure 9j).
 Thus, in GTs, the degree of CNO-induced inhibition of prelimbic cortex–DMS projections predicted the efficacy of CNO to attenuate cued turning rates.

 ![Figure 9.](https://cdn.elifesciences.org/articles/100988/elife-100988-fig9-v1.jpg)

 **Figure 9.:** The presence of the amplified mCherry fluorescent reporter signal (red channel) in cortex indicated the expression of the inhibitory hM4Di DREADD vector.
 Illustration of expression efficacy ratings for eGFP in the striatum (a, b) and of mCherry in the prelimbic cortex (c, d), with a top score of 5 indicating complete or near-complete expression exclusively in the DMS projection field of prelimbic cortex efferent neurons (Mailly et al., 2013) and prelimbic cortex, respectively.
 The example of eGFP expression in the DMS in (e) (cc, corpus callosum) received a score of 2 (illustrated in a) because the expression field was located in part lateral to the prelimbic cortex projection field. (f) depicts an example of mCherry expression in the prelimbic cortex that was assigned a score of 4 as it was restricted to the deeper layers in the prelimbic cortex and extended dorsally into cingulate cortex.
-In goal trackers (GTs), but not sign-trackers (STs), mCherry expression scores in cortex were significantly correlated with the efficacy of clozapine N-oxide (CNO) to reduce cued turns (; note that the ordinate in g( depicts the difference between the proportion of turns in vehicle- minus CNO-treated rats, so that higher scores indicate greater CNO effects, and therefore higher expression scores were correlated with greater CNO effects). (g)h) depicts the retrogradely transported eGFP and the expression of mCherry, including the co-expressing of both fluorochromes, primarily in layer 5 of the prelimbic cortex.
+In goal trackers (GTs), but not sign-trackers (STs), mCherry expression scores in cortex were significantly correlated with the efficacy of clozapine N-oxide (CNO) to reduce cued turns (g; note that the ordinate in (g) depicts the difference between the proportion of turns in vehicle- minus CNO-treated rats, so that higher scores indicate greater CNO effects, and therefore higher expression scores were correlated with greater CNO effects). (h) depicts the retrogradely transported eGFP and the expression of mCherry, including the co-expressing of both fluorochromes, primarily in layer 5 of the prelimbic cortex.
 The brightened rectangular region in (h) is enlarged in (i) and shows neurons co-expressing nucleolar eGFP and cytoplasmic mCherry (white arrows in i).
 In GTs, but not STs, the proportion of double-labeled neurons in prelimbic cortex was significantly correlated with the efficacy of CNO to attenuate cued turns (j) note that higher scores on the ordinate depicts greater CNO effects.

 ## Discussion